JenaLRW/TheBrickVault/README.md

 OR (Not recommended)
 - Manually add the API key to SearchLegoSetsAsync and FetchPartsForSetsAsync methods in the RebrickableService.cs file.
 Replace the placeholder ```{_apiKey}``` with the actual API key.

+### Test run data
+- In the first search bar to look up Lego Sets
+  - Enter "71043" (Hogwarts Castle - has quite a bit of a collection of parts)
+  - Click on save.
+  - Enter "Race Car"
+  - Click on save on a set with more than 0 pieces.
+- Click on Find Matching Sets.
+  - If the database has a very high number of parts, the API potentially will be called too much and you will get a "Too many requests" failure. *I am working very diligently to find an optimization that will perform well with the app*

-## Improvements
+## Improvements Needed

+- Unit tests
+- Better API optimizations
-- More organization, more separate files for all of the classes and methods
+- More IDE organization, more separate files for all of the classes and methods
 - More defined search options
 - Follow SOLID principles more closely
+- Categorize sets to match user's parts by theme

 Many many many thanks to Code:You and their staff and mentors for their guidance: Jenny Terry, August Mapp, Brian Luerman, Chris Metcalfe, Charles Kayser, and Michael Paddock.
+A few international friends as well.